-I am going to teach you how to write a personal statement that will secure you an interview with Oxford University or anything other top university.
+I am going to teach you how to write a personal statement that will secure you an interview with Oxford University or any other top university.
 Warning: This guide is long.
 I’ve put a PDF version at the bottom so you can download it, print it off, keep it, and refer back to it.

 Why am I the best person to do this?